Materials informatics: Challenges

-While there are many that believe in the future of informatics in the materials development and scaling process, many challenges remain.
+While there are many who believe in the future of informatics in the materials development and scaling process, many challenges remain.
 Hill, et al., write that "Today, the materials community faces serious challenges to bringing about this data-accelerated research paradigm, including diversity of research areas within materials, lack of data standards, and missing incentives for sharing, among others.
 Nonetheless, the landscape is rapidly changing in ways that should benefit the entire materials research enterprise."

 This remaining tension between traditional materials development methodologies and the use of more computationally, machine learning, and analytics approaches will likely exist for some time as the materials industry overcomes some of the cultural barriers necessary to fully embrace such new ways of thinking.

 Analogy from Biology

 The overarching goals of bioinformatics and systems biology may provide a useful analogy.
 Andrew Murray of Harvard University expresses the hope that such an approach "will save us from the era of "one graduate student, one gene, one PhD".
 Similarly, the goal of materials informatics is to save us from one graduate student, one alloy, one PhD.
-Such goals will require more sophisticated strategies and research paradigms than applying computational methods to the same tasks set currently undertaken by students.
+Such goals will require more sophisticated strategies and research paradigms than applying data-science methods to the same tasks set currently undertaken by students.